SnapEngineeringAcademy/terminal_workshop/README.md

 ​
 ​
 **index.html** is a file inside the the hello_world directory which is also the root directory.<br>
 ​
 ​
-If you make a mistake, don't worry, just keep adding the right stuff to the right place.
-​
-​
 <br>